 The Series II Warrants provided the investors pricing protection for the private placement with a floor price of \$1.25 per share.
-In the event the market price of our common stock declined between the closing of the private placement and the earlier of (i) the date the registration statement was declared effective and (ii) the date Rule 144 became available for resale of the Shares (i.e., generally 6 months after the closing of the private placement) (such date that is the earlier of clause (i) and (ii) above is referred to in this registration statement as the "Warrant Exercise Date"), the Series II warrants would be automatically exercised on a cashless exercise basis and a number of additional shares would be issued to the investors who participated in the private placement in or der to effectively reduce the per share purchase price paid in the private placement to the greater of (i) 80% of the 15-day volume weighted average trading price per share of the Company's common stock immediately following the Warrant Exercise Date and (ii) \$1.25 per share.
-As such, the greatest number of shares that could be issued pursuant to the Series II Warrants was approximately 2,419,045 shares.
-At the Warrant Exercise Date, the Series II Warrants would either be adjustment associated with the Series II Warrants did not affect either the exercise price or number of shares covered by either the Series II Warrants.
-On January 14, 2010 the Series II Warrants expired unexercised and terminated without any additional shares being issued to the private placement ninvestors.
+In the event the market price of our common stock declined between the closing of the private placement and the earlier of (i) the date the registration statement was declared effective and (ii) the date Rule 144 became available for resale of the Shares (i.e., generally 6 months after the closing of the private placement) (such date that is the earlier of clause (i) and (ii) above is referred to in this registration statement as the "Warrant Exercise Date"), the Series II warrants would be automatically exercised on a cashless exercise basis and a number of additional shares would be issued to the investors who participated in the private placement in order to effectively reduce the per share purchase price paid in the private placement to the greater of (i) 80% of the 15-day volume weighted average trading price per share of the Company's common stock immediately following the Warrant Exercise Date and (ii) \$1.25 per share.
+As such, the greatest number of shares that could be issued pursuant to the Series II Warrants would either be automatically exercised on a cashless exercise basis if the Company's stock price was lower at the Warrant Exercise Date as described above, or they would expire unexercised.
+The adjustment associated with the Series II Warrants did not affect either the exercise price or number of shares covered by either the Series I Warrants or the Series III Warrants.
+On January 14, 2010 the Series II Warrants expired unexercised and terminated without any additional shares being issued to the private placement investors.